A person holding their lower abdomen with both hands, indicating discomfort

 Tips To Prevent and Recover From UTIs

 • See a doctor if you’re having symptoms.
-This one’s key: if you’ve got symptoms such as painful urination, see your doctor right away.
-They’ll prescribe antibiotics if you need them and will check for other issues if a UTI is not what’s going on.
+This one’s key — if you’ve got symptoms such as painful urination, see your doctor right away.
+They’ll prescribe antibiotics if you need them and will help rule out other issues if a UTI is not what’s going on.

 • Avoid alcohol, coffee, and spicy foods as you recover.
-All of these can irritate your urinary tract or cause dehydration, which will slow your recovery.
+All of these will irritate your urinary tract or cause dehydration, which will slow down recovery.

 • Sip on some cranberry juice or tea.
 Cranberry juice is known to have urinary tract benefits, so adding it to your diet can help stave off those UTIs or help you get over one faster.